dave2k77/LRDBenchmark/documentation/api_reference/README.md

 # 📚 **LRDBench API Reference**

-Welcome to the comprehensive API reference for LRDBench, a framework for long-range dependence estimation.
+Welcome to the comprehensive API reference for LRDBench, a framework for long-range dependence estimation with enhanced ML and neural network estimators.

 ## 🚀 **Quick Start**